Home

 • And that food shall be for store to the land against the seven years of famine, which shall be in the land of Egypt; that the land perish not through the famine."

-In light of this, should a Christian get insurance and is buying insurance Biblical?
+In light of this, should a Christian get insurance and is buying insurance truly Biblical?
+Was it Biblical for God's servant to store up food for the seven years of drought that He knew was coming?
+In a phrase, that was providing insurance.
 If it was unbiblical for one to provide a hedge against a time of coming need, it would be condemned in Scripture as an unbiblical thing to do.
 Whether we look at it this way or not, this was an illustration of the wisdom of man providing insurance against a coming time of need.
-It was a wise and virtuous act, not an un-trusting or unbiblical act.
-The prudent planning and wise stewardship of Joseph in his knowledge of coming trouble saved both Egypt and the Children of Israel.
-He was not only trusting, he was wise in understanding that one doesn't negate the other.
+It was a wise, virtuous, act of care, not an un-trusting or unbiblical act.
+The prudent planning and wise stewardship of Joseph in his knowledge of this coming trouble saved both Egypt and the Children of Israel.
+Yet he was not only trusting, he was wise in understanding that one doesn't negate the other.
 Trusting in God does not excuse us from living as wise stewards.
-That means that in times of plenty, after we have done our Godly duty, it is wise to modestly save or prepare for times when there will not be plenty.
+That means that in times of plenty after we have done our Godly duty, it is wise to modestly save or prepare for times when there will not be plenty.
 Indeed God illustrates in the book of Proverbs that in times of plenty, it is wise to prepare for an unknown future.
 A good example of this is in the Proverb of the slug and the ant.
-There God is teaching us the wisdom of work and saving in time of surplus, to insure that in times after the harvest we will not go hungry.
+There God is teaching us the wisdom of work and saving in times of surplus, to ensure that in times after the harvest, we will not go hungry.

 Proverbs 6:6-8